blazewalletio/BlazeWallet21-10/README.md

 ## 💬 Philosophy

-**"Bend money."**
+**"Set your finances ablaze."**

-Money should bend to you, not the other way around.
-Arc gives you complete control over your financial future.
-Fast, beautiful, powerful.
+Your crypto journey should be on fire with opportunities.
+BLAZE Wallet gives you complete control over your DeFi future with powerful tools, beautiful design, and a burning passion for innovation.

 Your wallet.
 Your keys.
-Your arc.
+Your BLAZE.

 ---

 **Built with ❤️ and Next.js**

-**Arc v2.0** - The future of money is curved. 🌈
+**BLAZE Wallet v2.0** - The future of DeFi is on fire. 🔥